Linear convergence of forward-backward accelerated algorithms without knowledge of the modulus of strong convexity: Linear convergence via a novel discrete Lyapunov function

-Obviously, we can reformulate the second iteration of~\eqref{eqn: im-vel} as
+It is evident that the second iteration of~\eqref{eqn: im-vel} can be neatly reformulated as

-As of the next step, we show how the Lyapunov function is constructed along the principled way described in~\citep{chen2022revisiting}. \begin{itemize} \item[(\textbf{1})] Recall the discrete Lyapunov function is constructed in~\citep[(5.14)]{li2022proximal}, we here adopt the same mixed energy down due to the computational convenience (\citep[Section 4.2]{chen2022gradient}) as
+Building upon this framework, we now proceed to elucidate how the Lyapunov function is systematically constructed by employing the principled approach as outlined in~\cite{chen2022revisiting}. \begin{itemize} \item[(\textbf{I})] Drawing upon the discrete Lyapunov function established in~\cite[(5.14)]{li2022proximal}, we here choose to implement the analogous mixed energy for its computational efficacy as referenced in~\cite[Section 4.2]{chen2022gradient}.
+The mixed energy is delineated as: